htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 ### Objective

 In order to make the expected success tangible when using a tool focused on static analysis, the expectation is created that such an artifact meets at least the following requirements:

 * Be fast to execute: in case of delay, this can be considered a friction for the development cycle;
 * The user must be able to write his own rules: this is how we place them with co-creators of the technology;
-* Low false-positive rate: we have limited resources so it is necessary to invest them where it really makes sense;

-In addition to the basic requirements of the solution, such as: being able to say which source code will be analyzed, paths that the solution should ignore, which rules to use, among others.

-Thus, this text will illustrate how a SAST tool for Perl applications can behave, what is its internal engineering.
-From there, its key results and limitations will be described.
-In order to make the expected success tangible when using a tool focused on static analysis, the expectation is created that such an artifact meets at least the following requirements:

-* Be fast to execute: in case of delay, this can be considered a friction for the development cycle;
-* The user must be able to write his own rules: this is how we place them with co-creators of the technology;